DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 "Oii!?"

 [Kyouko still doesn't remember all about the graveyard.
-Rath=IE mentioned the graveyard, so I remembered about its existence.
+Rath=IE mentioned the graveyard, so Kyouko remembered about its existence.
-But I don't remember its role.]
+But Kyouko don't remember its role.]

 Spirits' hero then looked at Kai.

-For slimes whose body was composed of mucus cells, there was no such thing as human's five senses.
+For slime whose body was composed of mucus cells, there was no such thing as human's five senses.
-Even if these [eyes] were able to mimic that of human, it wasn't supposed to see him at all.
+Even if these [eyes] were able to mimic that of a human, it wasn't supposed to see him at all.

 Yet.
 He couldn't help but feel a intense spark of intelligence in these.